29-Year-Old Outfielder – Chicago Cubs

 Signed a two-year, $3.5 million contract with the Cubs in October of 2013.
 Deal includes a club option for 2016.

-Sweeney is not in the lineup Saturday against the Reds, Bruce Miles of the Daily Herald reports.
+Sweeney (hamstring) was activated from the 60-day DL on Tuesday, Bruce Miles of the Daily Herald reports.

 To instantly reveal our fantasy analysis of every player – including Ryan Sweeney – simply subscribe now.